SondaSengupta/sondasengupta.github.io/portfolio/_posts/2015-1-23-TheTwistedTimeTraveller.markdown

 homeimage: "portfolio/port-img/TwistedTimeTraveller1.jpg"
 app: "https://twistedtimetraveller.firebaseapp.com/#/"
 github: "https://github.com/beck410/GJ_Timetravel"
-excerpt: "This simple JS game was made over a weekend at the 2015 Global Game Jam where the theme was 'What do we do now?'
-Our team went with a time travelling choose-your-own-adventure story."
+excerpt: "Created at the 2015 Global Game Jam where the theme was 'What do we do now?'
+Our team decided on a time-travelling choose-your-own-adventure story."
 date: 2015-1-23
 ---